About the Fishery

 - If you want to learn a new technique like the famous Tongariro roll cast then a guide will definitely help.

-- If you want to access the upper river beyond the winter limit then a guide with a raft will definitely help.
+- If you want to access the upper river beyond the winter limit then a raft will definitely help.

 - If you want to catch more than your best friend then guides will be beneficial to make you keep on trying longer.